-Use these popsicle stick snowflakes to brighten up the classroom or the home!
-So easy to make and kids love them.
+These popsicle stick snowflakes are one of my favorite winter activities for preschoolers.
+Use them to brighten up the classroom or the home.
+The colorful snowflakes are so easy to make and kids love them!

 Make Super Colorful Popsicle Stick Snowflakes

 December and January bring with a lot of blah weather.

 You know the kind — cloudy and dreary, when the sun seems to disappear for days.

 But getting to create some amazing preschool winter crafts, like these super sparkly popsicle stick snowflakes, can brighten up even the dreariest winter day!

 I may get commissions for purchases made through links in this post.

 Colorful craft sticks